anonaddy/addy.io/source/_posts/why-you-should-use-a-different-email-address-for-every-site.md

 This can help reduce the chance of them cross-referencing your accounts in the event of a data breach.

-If you are using aliases at a subdomain that is unique to you like with 33mail or AnonAddy then I would recommend choosing a username that is not linked to you in any way and that you have not used elsewhere online.
+If you are using aliases at a subdomain that is unique to you like with 33mail or addy.io then I would recommend choosing a username that is not linked to you in any way and that you have not used elsewhere online.

 You will then be able to create aliases on the fly e.g. alias@username.anonaddy.com (or .me).

 Now some users might not like the fact that it is easy for someone looking at these aliases to be able to link ownership of them together as they all sit at the same subdomain.

-AnonAddy also lets you add additional usernames to your account so you can compartmentalise you aliases.
+addy.io also lets you add additional usernames to your account so you can compartmentalise you aliases.
 This would allow you to have different usernames for work emails, personal emails, etc.

 If you would like maximum anonymity, you should consider using a long random local part for your alias and also using a domain name that is shared with other users, allowing you blend into the crowd.

-With AnonAddy you can generate UUID (universally unique identifier) aliases that look something like this:
+With addy.io you can generate UUID (universally unique identifier) aliases that look something like this:

 **94960540-f914-42e0-9c50-6faa7a385384@anonaddy.me**